Charge Cards vs. Credit Cards: What’s the Difference?

 Some American Express cards, like the Platinum Card, come with a Plan It alternative.
 This feature lets you split large purchases into monthly payments by paying a fixed fee and no interest charges.
 You may have up to 10 active plans running concurrently.

-The American Express Plum Card for businesses qualifies as a charge card.
+The Plum Card® from American Express for businesses qualifies as a charge card.
 This card gives you the option of paying your bill in full each month or of carrying forward your balance for up to 60 days with no interest.
 After this, a late fee applies, which is either a fixed amount or a fixed percentage of the past due amount.

 Do Other Credit Card Companies Have NPSL Cards?